Albert-Gao/veasy/docs/schema.md

 }
 ```

-If the user gives an `one`, `veasy` will stop at first rule and let the user know that it should be a number, and when their age is less than `16`, it will pass the first rule and stop at the second rule, which will change the error message to `should be older than 16`.
+If the user enters `one`, `veasy` will stop at first rule and let the user know that it should be a number.
+If they then enter `1`, `veasy` will inform them that they `should be older than 16`, and so on until all rules are valid.

 This example is simple, you can chain all the rules to build your own.
 And thanks to `React`, it all happens immediately.
 All you need to do is to declare a schema.